WRF Physics¶

 Snow liquid equivalent

-These fields are available in the first-guess input files processed during WPS.
-Instead of coming from observations, they come from “offline” models driven by observations for rainfall, radiation, surface temperature, humidity, and wind.
-These are part of operational analysis or reanalysis system.
+These fields are available in the first-guess input files processed in WPS.
+They originate from “offline” operational analysis or reanalysis modeling systems driven by observations for rainfall, radiation, surface temperature, humidity, and wind.

-There are consistent model-derived data sets for Noah and RUC LSMs that correspond to the levels in WRF.
+The following are model-derived data sets for Noah and RUC LSMs that correspond to WRF levels:

-Eta/GFS/AGRMET/NNRP for Noah (although some older data sets have limited soil levels available)
+Eta/GFS/AGRMET/NNRP for Noah (older data have limited soil levels)

 RUC for RUC (just North America; limited availability)

-ECMWF/ERA soil analyses can be used and real.exe interpolates to WRF soil levels, but resolution of mesoscale land use means there is inconsistency in elevation, soil type and vegetation.
-The only adjustment for soil temperature takes place during the real.exe process, and addresses elevation differences between the original elevation and model elevation (SOILHGT used).
-Inconsistency leads to spin-up, as adjustments occur in soil temperature and moisture at the beginning of the simulation.
-This spin-up can be avoided by running an offline model on the same grid (e.g. HRLDAS for Noah), but it may take months to spin up soil moisture.
+When using ECMWF/ERA soil analyses, during real.exe mesoscale landuse resolution can cause inconsistency in elevation, soil type, and vegetation.
+Soil temperature adjustments occur during real.exe, and addresses elevation differences between the dataset and model elevations (using SOILHGT).
+Inconsistency leads to spin-up, as temperature and moisture adjustments occur at the beginning of simulation.
+This can be avoided by running an offline model on the same grid (e.g. HRLDAS for Noah), but soil moisture spin up may take months.
 Cycling the land state between forecasts also helps, but may propagate errors (e.g in rainfall effect on soil moisture).

 LSM Scheme Details and References¶